skadogg/gst/README.md

 ## Get Your Groove On

-1. Snag the `index.html` file.
+1. Clone or download this repository.
-2. Pop it open in your browser.
+2. Open `index.html` in your browser.

 See your special "Grove Standard Time" tick by, updating every second!
 It even digs dark mode! 🌙